Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Average Performance: An Experimental Evaluation

 The preflib dataset is based on preferences obtained from \texttt{preflib.org}.
-Since their database does not contain approval-based datasets, we extracted approval profiles from ranked ballots as follows: for each ranked profile and $i\in\{1,\dots,k-1\}$, we generated an approval profile assuming that voters approve all candidates that are ranked in the top $i$ positions.
-As before, we excluded profiles that allowed an almost perfect compromise between AV and CC.
-For the preflib dataset we considered $k\in\{3,\dots,7\}$ and obtained a total number of 243 instances.
+Since the preflib database contains only very few approval-based datasets, we extracted approval profiles from ranked ballots as follows: for each ranked profile and $i\in\{1,\dots,20\}$, we generated an approval profile assuming that voters approve all candidates that are ranked in the top $i$ positions.
+Among these profiles, we restricted our attention to profiles where both the utilitarian ratio of CC and the representation ratio of AV was at most $0.9$ (assuming committee sizes $k\in\{4,\dots,20\}$).
+This step excluded profiles where an (almost) perfect compromise between the two criteria exists.
+With this method, we obtained a total number of 364 preflib-based instances.

+All three random datasets consist of 10,000 profiles with 100 candidates and 50 voters, each, and the corresponding experiments use a committee size of $k=20$.
+Furthermore, as for the preflib instances, we required that in the generated profiles CC has a utilitarian ratio of at most $0.9$ and AV a representation ratio of at most $0.9$.

+For the uniform dataset, voters' approval sets are of size $2$--$4$ (chosen uniformly at random); the approval sets of a given size are also chosen uniformly at random.

+The Mallows dataset is based on Mallows model \citep{mallows}, a probability distribution for rankings.
+Given a reference ranking $\sigma$, the probability of a ranking $r$ is

+where $d$ denotes the Kendall-tau distance, $\phi$ is a parameter in $(0,1]$, and $Z$ is chosen so that the probability mass is $1$.
+This model generates rankings that are likely to be similar to the reference ranking $\sigma$; the degree of similarity depends on parameter $\phi$.
+For each instance, we chose $\phi$ uniformly at random from the interval $(0,1]$.
+Each profile consisting of rankings was transformed to an approval profile by selecting the top-$i$ positions, $i$ being chosen uniformly at random from $\{2,3,4\}$.